Pabeks/Project-1/Project-19.md

 ![](./images/vari.PNG)

-We will set the values we used in [Project 16](https://github.com/dybran/Project-16).
-These credentials will be used to privision your AWS infrastructure by Terraform Cloud.
+We will set the values we used in [Project 16](https://github.com/dybran/Project-16) to congifure the __AWS CLI__.
+These credentials will be used to privision the AWS infrastructure by Terraform Cloud.

 Then change the __terraform.tfvars__ to __terraform.auto.tfvars__ on the codes so terraform can use the variables.

+__N/B:__ Whenever we update the code in the __narbyd-terraform-cloud__ on GITHUB, the __terraform-cloud__ creates a plan for it automatically making use of version control.